pi-engine/pi/README.md

 Acknowledgements
 ----------------

-The Xoops/Pi Engine Team would like to thank Mr. Su Gongyu from EEFOCUS.com and Master Xianxin from Longquan Monastery for their ultimate support.
+The Pi Team would like to thank Mr. Su Gongyu from EEFOCUS.com and Master Xianxin from Longquan Monastery for their ultimate support.
 The Wen.org.cn Team has been a great support since early days of Xoops Project and continues to be a part of the Pi Team.

 Copyright and License